softprops/octopat/README.md

 $ brew install softprops/tools/octopat
 ```

-If you want to upgrade to newer versions, use `brew upgrade`
+If you want to upgrade to newer versions, use `brew upgrade`.
+This will install the latest version.

 ```sh
 $ brew upgrade softprops/tools/octopat